AlyssaGarguilo/3354-git/README.md

+# CS 3354.502 Homework 1

+This assignment demonstrated basic competency with git for a course at the University of Texas at Dallas.

 Name: Alyssa Garguilo
 NetID: ang150030

-# Assignment 1 Example repository

-In this assignment you will perform a series of basic Git actions to get you familiarized with the basics.